DhanaSuryaPerumalsamy/Cloud-Kitchen-Delivery-Network-Optimization/README.md

 Task I: Data Gathering and Visualization

-Teams choose unique cities and gather information on 25 business buildings suitable for cloud kitchen locations.
+Gathering information on 25 business buildings suitable for cloud kitchen locations.
 Coordinates of these locations are obtained using Python libraries, and the data is visualized on a map with optimal boundaries.
 A sample of 50 service station locations is generated randomly for further analysis.
 A Python function calculates Euclidean distances between cloud kitchens and service stations.